Florida Atlantic vs. Charlotte NCAA Football Odds, Plays and Insights | October 21, 2021

 Charlotte Stats and Trends

-- Charlotte has played six games, with four wins against the spread.
+- Charlotte has four wins against the spread in six games this year.

-- This season, the 49ers won ATS in their only game as an underdog of 7 points or more.
+- The 49ers have been underdogs by 7 points or more once this year and covered the spread.

-- Charlotte's games this season have hit the over two times in six opportunities (33.3%).
+- Charlotte's games this year have hit the over on two of six set point totals (33.3%).

-- Charlotte is 3-0-1 against the spread and 4-0 overall when the team scores more than 23.0 points.
+- Charlotte is 3-0-1 against the spread and 4-0 overall when the team records more than 23.0 points.

-- In games that Charlotte churns out over 376.2 yards, the team is 3-0-1 against the spread and 4-0 overall.
+- In games that Charlotte churns out more than 376.2 yards, the team is 3-0-1 against the spread and 4-0 overall.

 - The 49ers have six giveaways this season, while the Owls have eight takeaways .